MVTN: Multi-View Transformation Network for 3D Shape Recognition: Related Work

 \mysection{Multi-View 3D Shape Classification} The first work on using 2D images to recognize 3D objects was proposed by Bradski~\etal~\cite{bradski1994recognition}.
-Twenty years later and after the success of deep learning in 2D vision tasks, MVCNN \cite{mvcnn} became the first work to use deep 2D CNNs for 3D object recognition.
+Twenty years later and after the success of deep learning in 2D vision tasks, MVCNN \cite{mvcnn} emerged as the first use of deep 2D CNNs for 3D object recognition.
 The original MVCNN uses max pooling to aggregate features from different views.
 Several follow-up works propose different strategies to assign weights to views to perform weighted average pooling of view-specific features \cite{mvnhbn,mvrelations,mvgvcnn,mvvram}.
 RotationNet \cite{mvrotationnet} classifies the views and the object jointly.
 Equivariant MV-Network \cite{mvequivariant} uses a rotation equivariant convolution operation on multi-views by utilizing rotation group convolutions \cite{groupconv}.
 The more recent work of ViewGCN \cite{mvviewgcn} utilizes dynamic graph convolution operations to adaptively pool features from different fixed views for the task of 3D shape classification.
-All of these previous methods rely on fixed rendered datasets of the 3D objects.
-One attempt to select the views is by RL and RNNs \cite{mvvram}, but this comes with limited success and an elaborate training process.
-In this paper, we propose a novel MVTN framework for directly predicting optimal views in a multi-view setup.
-This is done by jointly training with a multi-view task-specific network.
-MVTN does not require extra training supervision or adjustment to the learning process.
-We borrow inspiration from STN \cite{stn} in the 2D image domain, which learns a parametric spatial transformation for an image, before it is classified by a 2D CNN.
+All these previous methods rely on fixed rendered datasets of 3D objects.
+The work of \cite{mvvram} attempts to select views adaptively through reinforcement learning and RNNs, but this comes with limited success and an elaborate training process.
+In this paper, we propose a novel MVTN framework for predicting optimal view-points in a multi-view setup.
+This is done by jointly training MVTN with a multi-view task-specific network, without the need for any extra supervision nor adjustment to the learning process.